grafana/writers-toolkit/docs/sources/writing-guide/image-guidelines/index.md

 Consider using screenshots when you want to:

+-  Provide an example of a visualization
+-  Show panels populated with a query and settings
 -  Orient users in a complicated or long procedure
 -  Show complex relationships among drop-down menus, such as those that contain multiple subsets of information and many options available for selection
 -  Emphasize a new feature or a change in the UI